 Young Gifted, and Black is a paid, national training program to support Black artists in non-performance disciplines.
-This program will explore the Black aesthetic through skill-based masterclasses, individual mentorship, practical work placements, and ensemble creation.
+This program explores the Black aesthetic through skill-based masterclasses, individual mentorship, practical work placements, and ensemble creation.

-Young, Gifted & Black seeks to support and uplift artistic leaders.
+Young, Gifted & Black supports and uplift artistic leaders.
 This is an opportunity to create a future where Black designers, directors, dramaturges, stage managers, producers, and production managers aren’t in low supply and high demand, but overflowing and enriching our theatre community with their talents.

 Over the span of 14 months, the first Young Gifted, and Black cohort will build a holistic knowledge in their own discipline through 5 months of masterclasses and ensemble sessions led by industry professionals followed by paid work placements in their respective fields ending with the creation and presentation of an ensemble showcase.

 Ensemble Showcase Creation and Presentation

 It feels incredible to be accepted into the first Young, Gifted & Black cohort!
 I am so excited to learn, grow, and expand my practice with other Black people!
 I am excited to learn across the mediums, and come out a more well-rounded, confident, and experienced director and creator.

 I’m profoundly grateful.
 I can feel happiness like a little flame in my chest… I’m excited to meet the rest of the cohort, and to see how we’ve all changed a year from now.
 I’m super jazzed to see what we come up with for our showcase, from the process to the final product.
 I know we’re going to make something special.

 Getting accepted into this program was actually kind of a shock.
 I didn’t think I had enough experience for it but I’m glad I was accepted.
 I’m absolutely grateful for this opportunity and I’m so excited to be able to network with other people in the industry.
 I’m very excited to be able to learn more about costume design and to explore why I fell in love with it!